Engineering Rank/Select Data Structures for Large-Alphabet Strings: Application 3: Full-Text Search on large-Alphabet Highly-Repetitive Collections

 \subsection{Text Collections}

 We test with the BWT of the following highly-repetitive texts from the \emph{Pizza\&Chili Corpus} \cite{FGNVjea08} \footnote{\url{http://pizzachili.dcc.uchile.cl/repcorpus.html}.}: \begin{itemize} \item \textbf{Einstein.de}: A single sequence containing the concatenation of the different versions of the Wikipedia articles corresponding to Albert Einstein, in German.
 The original text can be obtained from \url{http://pizzachili.dcc.uchile.cl/repcorpus/real/einstein.de.txt.gz}.
-To obtain a big alphabet, we use the following technique from natural-language text processing: we enumerate all words and punctuation marks in the text, and use a 32-bit integer array to represent it.
-The result is a sequence of 29{,}970{,}916 symbols, with an alphabet of size 7{,}105.
-The BWT of this text has 40{,}349 runs.
+We enumerate all words and punctuation marks in the text and use a 32-bit integer array to represent it.
+The result is a sequence of 29{,}970{,}946 integers, with an alphabet of size 7{,}105 \footnote{In our experiments, the alphabet size is the number of different integer word ids we generate}.
+The BWT of this text has 47{,}422 runs.
+We also tested the English.en text available from \url{http://pizzachili.dcc.uchile.cl/repcorpus/real/einstein.en.txt.gz}, with similar results.

-\item \textbf{Einstein.en}: Similar as before, this time with the Wikipedia articles corresponding to Albert Einstein in English.
-This text can be obtained from \url{http://pizzachili.dcc.uchile.cl/repcorpus/real/einstein.en.txt.gz}.
-We used the same representation as before, obtaining a sequence of 159{,}119{,}879 words and quotation marks, with an alphabet of size 15{,}862.
-The BWT of this text has 96{,}953 runs.

-\item \textbf{English}: The sequence obtained from the concatenation of English text files selected from etext02 to etext05 collections of the Gutenberg Project.
+\item \textbf{English}: The sequence obtained from the concatenation of English text files selected from \texttt{etext02} to \texttt{etext05} collections of the Gutenberg Project.
 This text can be obtained from \url{http://pizzachili.dcc.uchile.cl/repcorpus/pseudo-real/english.001.2.gz}.
-We use the same representation as before, obtaining a text of 39{,}894{,}587 symbols and alphabet of size 89{,}753.
-The number of runs in the BWT of this text is 644{,}502.
+We use the same representation as before (using 32-bit integers to represent words and punctuation marks), obtaining a text of 39{,}894{,}587 integers and alphabet of size 89{,}753.
+The number of runs in the BWT of this text is 682{,}453.

-\item \textbf{Coreutils}: all versions 5.x of the Coreutils package, with a total of 9 versions.
-We also collected all 1.0.x and 1.1.x versions of the Linux Kernel, with a total of 36 versions \url{http://pizzachili.dcc.uchile.cl/repcorpus/real/coreutils.gz}.